bitovi/academy/src/react/8-optimizaton-hooks.md

   }).flat();
 }
 ```
+@highlight 4,7only

 ## useCallback

 * A special case of useMemo that returns a function instead of a value.
 * `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)`
 * Used to maintain referential equality between renders.

+`useCallback` is particularly useful when defining event handlers.
+In such cases, we're not nescessarily interested in memoizing a single value, but rather, a callback function.
+This is very common in react, as we're constantly using callback as props.

+Below is a clickable `Hello` component which defines an un-memoized `handleClick` function.

 ```jsx title="useCallback" subtitle="a Thing with a click handler"
 import React, { useCallback } from 'react';